gigalixir/gigalixir-cli/docs/source/main.rst

 Umbrella apps are deployed the same way, but the buildpacks need to know which internal app is your phoenix app.
 Set your :bash:`phoenix_relative_path` in your :bash:`phoenix_static_buildpack.config` file, see the `heroku-buildpack-phoenix-static configuration`_ for more details.

 When running migrations, we need to know which internal app contains your migrations.
-Use the :bash:`--migration_app_name` flag on :bash:`gigalixir migrate`.
+Use the :bash:`--migration_app_name` flag on :bash:`gigalixir ps:migrate`.

 If you have multiple Distillery releases in your :bash:`rel/config.exs` file, be sure to set your default release to the one you want to deploy.
 See :ref:`gigalixir release options`.